arturbac/simple_enum/README.md

 constexpr auto enum_name(enum_type value) noexcept -> std::string_view;

 ```
+## Motivation

-Motivation to start this project was lack of efficient meta enum_name available.
-This is a prof of concept that enum_name can be efficient when enum is bounded so short instantiation can be achieved and cost can be proportional to number of enumerations in enum.
+The inception of this project was driven by the noticeable absence of an efficient `enum_name` meta-programming capability in existing solutions.
+This initiative showcases a proof of concept that `enum_name` can achieve efficiency when the enumeration is bounded.
+This allows for swift instantiation processes and ensures that the computational cost is directly proportional to the number of enumerations within an enum.

+# Current Development Status

-simple_enum is under active development version checked only on clang 17 and gcc 13, msvc support is coming soon.
+`simple_enum` is under active development on **Clang 17** and **GCC 13** with support down to Clang 14 and GCC 10.
+Support for **MSVC** is anticipated to be introduced shortly.

-There is no runtime cost at all with getting enum_name for runtime variable, the same as in magic_enum.
+## Features

+- **Zero Runtime Cost**: Retrieving `enum_name` for a runtime variable incurs no runtime overhead, akin to the capabilities provided by `magic_enum`.
-But computation at compile time is limitted to number of elements in a range thanks to bounded_enum concept if declared for enum type.
-Unbounded enums are supported too with assumption of simple_enum::default_unbounded_uuper_range which can be ovveriden by user.
+- **Compile-time Efficiency**: Compile-time computation is confined to the number of elements within a range.
+This efficiency is made possible through the `bounded_enum` concept when declared for an enum type.
+- **Support for Unbounded Enums**: While the library is optimized for bounded enums, it also accommodates unbounded enums.
+By default, it utilizes `simple_enum::default_unbounded_upper_range`, which users can override according to their requirements.
-There are optimizations related to enum name subtraction, only one loop is performed, and after first enumeration parsed rest of enumerations are parsed with reduced string literal range.
+- **Optimized Enum Name Deduction**: The library employs a strategic optimization for enum name deduction, ensuring that only one loop is executed for the first enumeration.
+Subsequent enumerations are parsed with a minimized string literal range, further enhancing the efficiency of the process.

-# example
+## Examples
 ```cpp
 enum struct enum_bounded
   {